Vital-Fernandez/lime/docs/source/tutorials/1_BasicFit.rst

 with the GTC (Gran Telescopio de Canarias).
 You can download this spectrum from the `github examples folder <https://github.com/Vital-Fernandez/lime/tree/master/examples>`_.
 You can read more about this data set in `Fernandez et al (2021) <https://arxiv.org/abs/2110.07741>`_.

+This tutorial can also be found as a python script in the `github 1st example <https://github.com/Vital-Fernandez/lime/blob/master/examples/example1_simple_fit.py>`_.

 Loading the spectrum
 ------------------------